Almarch/ArduinoGotchi/README.md

 The goal of the present fork is to bring together the beginner-friendliness of the Arduino IDE and the performance of the ESP chips.
 It relies on the developments from all previously listed projects.

-The game icons have been copied from [MCUgotchi], a Tamalib implementation targetting STM32FO/STM32LO boards.
+The game icons have been copied from [MCUgotchi](https://github.com/jcrona/mcugotchi) a Tamalib implementation targetting STM32FO/STM32LO boards.
 This choice of aesthetics is motivated by there resemblance to the original toy ones.

 An extra functionality is added to the original gameplay: the game state can be saved by a simultaneous click on both 3 buttons (right, middle, left).
 EEPROM can only be written a limited number of times, this functionality should be used with parcimony.